Spring 2023: Not accepting new clients at this time.

 In addition, I offer compassion-based therapy for people (and their family members) who are stabilized in recovery from addiction and want to maintain sobriety.

-As a writer, musician, and award-winning author of two books, Charlotte and the Quiet Place and Breaking Free from Addiction, I'm passionate about helping artistic people manage anxiety and overcome creative blocks.
+As a writer, musician, and award-winning author of two books, Charlotte and the Quiet Place and The Sober Starting Today Workbook (formerly titled Breaking Free of Addiction), I'm passionate about helping artistic people manage anxiety and overcome creative blocks.
 Negative inner talk and unresolved family-of-origin issues can interfere with manifesting one's potential.

 I am trained in psychodynamic psychotherapy, as well as mindfulness-based, cognitive-behavioral, existential, and motivational approaches to guide people toward more happiness, less stress, more acceptance, and an increased sense of control over their lives.
 I am known for my warmth, flexibility, and creativity in treatment approaches.

-My office is in Newton Highlands; my rate is $150 for a 45-minute session.
-I accept Blue Cross Blue Shield but no other insurance.
+I offer only virtual sessions at this time.
+My rate is $200 for a 45-minute session.
+I currently accept Blue Cross Blue Shield but no other insurance plans.
 Please use the contact page if you would like to schedule an appointment.